huangsam/huangsam.github.io/README.md

   </tr>
 </table>

-In all of these cases, the HTML and CSS were hand-written.
+In all of these cases, the site's HTML and CSS were written from the ground up.
 No CSS libraries and frameworks (think Tailwind and Bootstrap) were used in the process of building this site.

 ## Getting started